Still rolling after all these years: the Kosta Boda snowball

 - SIDE SEAMS: Some believe the earliest ones didn't have seams from the mold.

-- CLARITY: the older ones were "clearer" glass than the new ones, though the new ones throw out more of a pattern on the table
+- CLARITY: the older ones were made of a "clearer" glass than the new ones, though the new ones seem to throw out more of a pattern on the table

 - SIZE: Just under 3" high is standard, but there was a smaller (2.3") and larger version (3.5") at one time, not available in the USA it seems.
 See them here